antdragon-os/ash_rpc/guides/frontend.md

 ## Zod schemas (optional)

-If you invoked `mix ash_rpc.gen --zod`, a `trpc.zod.ts` file is generated with composable input schemas based on your resources and actions.
+If you invoked `mix ash_rpc.codegen --zod`, a `trpc.zod.ts` file is generated with composable input schemas based on your resources and actions.

 ```ts